Wednesday, July 16, 2014

 • 4.
 Compassionate Communication -- Conflict Resolution

 • 5.
-National Service Board: International Day of Peace
+National Ethical Service: International Day of Peace

 • 7.
 Self care workshops: connecting inner self care practices to outreach, service and deed.